 Discover what's new in the main feed

-The main feed (All) shows a mix of content relevant to you.
+The main feed (For you) shows a mix of content relevant to you.

-Click an item or select the Title to open it.
+• Select an item or title to open it.

-For items shared in Outlook or Teams, hover over the app name to see the title of the email or chat.
-You can select the app name to open the email or chat.
+• For items shared in Outlook or Teams, hover over the app name to see the title of the email or chat.
+Select the app name to open the email or chat.

-To remove an item from the feed, select More options (…) on an item and then select Remove from feed.
+• To remove an item from the feed, select More options on the item and then select Remove from feed.

 View information about a colleague and their activity